na-na-hi/renget/archive/iftod.md

 \>Great Izuchi doubles down, rubbing and grinding its backend on you with enough force to hold you still, but not too much to utterly crush your skull
 \>Desperately squirm under it
 \>The only thing you can see is its rear at this point, with the somewhat smooth texture of the monster's underside scraping along your face
-\>Your struggles die out as you resign yourself to this punishment
+\>Your struggles die out as you resign yourself to this punishment%%

 ===================================